 8) Ugly Guys With Beautiful Girls: Sparks (Li’l Beethoven)

-Modern, weird, brilliantly recorded with a powerful and stuttering electro backing, however, it’s the almost spoken and very witty lyrics that shine here as Russell Mael tries to analyse what it is about beautiful girls that makes them go to ugly men…go figure!
+Modern, weird, brilliantly recorded with a powerful and stuttering electro backing.
+However, it’s the almost spoken and very witty lyrics that shine here as Russell Mael tries to analyse what it is about beautiful girls that make them go to ugly men…go figure!

 9) Aries: Supertramp (Indelibly Stamped)

-This is the pre fame version of the band and here we have the closing track off the LP.
+This is the pre-fame version of the band, and here we have the closing track on the LP.

-Aries is a folk hoe down with some lovely jazz flute in the middle and it pulls you in to it’s infectious groove and it has a truly happy vibe to the whole thing.
+Aries is a folk hoedown with some lovely jazz flute in the middle, and it pulls you into its infectious groove, and it has a genuinely happy vibe to the whole thing.